Neanderthals’ bone tool wasn’t for hunting — it was for making waterproof clothing

 The marks on the bone tool indicate that it was used for skinning animals

-Experimental reconstructions showed that the nature of the wear was likely due to skinning.
-This is further supported by modern ethnographic data.
-For instance, the Algonquin peoples of North America prefer to use unmodified bone fragments, as they can be easily inserted between the skin and flesh without puncturing or damaging the hide.
+Experimental reconstructions showed that the wear was likely caused by skinning.
+Ethnographic evidence supports this: the Algonquin peoples of North America prefer unmodified bone fragments because they can be slipped between skin and flesh without puncturing or damaging the hide.

-Thus, the anthropologists theorize that Neanderthals used fragments of reindeer bone for easier and more precise skinning of animals – the material for future clothing.
-According to the researchers, the heavily smoothed tools indicate that they were used over an extended period and could have been part of a toolkit that a Neanderthal hunter took with him on numerous hunts throughout the entire season at the site.
+Thus, the anthropologists theorize that Neanderthals used fragments of reindeer bone for easier, more precise skinning of animals – producing material for future clothing.
+The heavily smoothed tools indicate long use and could have been part of a toolkit a Neanderthal hunter carried on many hunts throughout the season at the site.

 Secrets of an Ancient “Tailor Shop”

-“This scenario not only suggests that Neanderthals understood the technological potential of bone and utilized it,” the authors of the study noted.
+“This scenario not only suggests that Neanderthals understood the technological potential of bone and utilized it,” the study’s authors wrote.
 “It also emphasizes their ability to plan their technological processes in advance and select items for effective task execution.”

-Interestingly, threads made by later Neanderthals were also found at the same site.
-This suggests that they not only carefully processed hides but also had the technological capabilities to create durable and functional leather products.
+Threads made by later Neanderthals were also found at the same site.
+This suggests they not only processed hides carefully but also had the skills to create durable, functional leather products.

 The results of the study were published in the journal Scientific Reports.